dwp/nsjsa-circumstances-service/CONTRIBUTING.md

 If you are familiar with DWP and know the component that is causing you a problem, you can file an issue in the corresponding GitHub project.
 All of our Open Source Software can be found in our [GitHub organization](https://github.com/dwp/).

 We ask you not to submit security concerns via GitHub.
-For details on submitting potential security issues please contact [workingagedigital.opensource@dwp.gov.uk](mailto:workingagedigital.opensource@dwp.gov.uk)
+For details on submitting potential security issues please contact [open-source@engineering.digital.dwp.gov.uk](mailto:open-source@engineering.digital.dwp.gov.uk)

 ## Contribution Process